cmgriffing/neovim-docs-web/apps/docs/src/pages/en/vim/starting.md

 3. Directory path "$VIM/runtime", if it exists.
 4. Value of $VIM environment variable.
 This is for backwards compatibility with older Vim versions.
-5. If "../share/nvim/runtime" exists relative to [v:progpath](#v:progpath), it is used.
+5. If "../share/nvim/runtime" exists relative to |v:progpath|, it is used.
 6. Path derived from the 'helpfile' option (if it doesn't contain '$') with "doc/help.txt" removed from the end.